7 Viking Romance Novels For Myth Lover

 1. Viking’s Prize (Medieval Heroes)

 Viking’s Prize was published in 1994.
 It was the third of what would be a library of 30 published romance novels and short stories, which the author is still adding to this day.
 The story is about a French noblewoman taken captive by a Viking lord.
 After spending some time together, they slowly fall in love.
-Alarik Trygvason, real-life king of Norway, was going through about a thousand years ago because he’d recently converted to Christianity.
+Alarik Trygvason, the real-life king of Norway, was going through about a thousand years ago because he’d recently converted to Christianity.

 Elienor gets 100% accurate visions of the future in her dreams, and this is the only magic in this otherwise reasonably historically accurate fiction.
-Her mother had the same gift and was burned at stake for it leaving Elienor traumatized and quite secretive about her power.
-She’d be raised in a convent and would take vows as a nun before the count had asked for her hand in marriage.
+Her mother had the same gift and was burned at the stake for it, leaving Elienor traumatized and quite secretive about her power.
+She’d be raised in a convent and take vows as a nun before the count had asked for her hand in marriage.

 This book got me with a clever subversion of expectations.
 I enjoyed the beginning and ending the most, and it’s no coincidence.
-So if you’re into Viking romance novels, why not try this one.
+So, if you’re into Viking romance novels, why not try this one?

 Viking's Prize